keptn/lifecycle-toolkit/docs/content/en/contribute/docs/source-file-structure/_index.md

 ## Build strategy

-This section discusses how the individual files and directories are assembled into the documenation set.
+This section discusses how the individual files and directories are assembled into the documentation set.
 See
 [Published Doc Structure](../publish)
 for information about the branches where the documentation is published.